 Storm drains collect runoff from streets, parking lots and lawns before draining into local bodies of water without passing through any treatment facility or filtering process.
 This means the litter and debris that collect near storm drains are carried directly into the aquatic ecosystems, which greatly impacts the health of those ecosystems and the quality of the water.
 To add to the problem of unawareness, storm drains are popular areas to drop cigarette butts and other trash because people mistakenly assume their litter will be filtered out of the water.

-After receiving a proposal for creative artscapes to bring storm drain awareness to the UNT community, Student Sustainability/We Mean Green Fund decided to move forward with funding and identified three high traffic locations which also had high litter.
+After receiving a proposal for creative artscapes to bring storm drain awareness to the UNT community, the We Mean Green Fund decided to move forward with funding and identified three high traffic locations that were reported to have large amounts of litter.
 A contest was held in the spring for student organizations and individual students to submit their designs for consideration.

-“The criteria stated that the artwork should clearly communicate the connection between storm drains and the health of our local aquatic ecosystems and the quality of our water, and it should seek to raise awareness and inspire change with a positive, encouraging message,” said Christopher Snodgress, former graduate assistant for Student Sustainability/We Mean Green Fund.
+“The criteria stated that the artwork should clearly communicate the connection between storm drains and the health of our local aquatic ecosystems and the quality of our water, and it should seek to raise awareness and inspire change with a positive, encouraging message,” said Christopher Snodgress, former graduate assistant for the We Mean Green Fund.

 After the judging committee reviewed the submissions, the chosen winners were:

 The designers were provided with environmentally friendly art supplies and asked to complete the artscapes by Earth Day in April.

 “For my design, I thought about what would convince people to care about what goes down the drain and prevent them from littering,” said Maggie Brookshire.
 “I also enjoyed contributing to the beautification of our campus.”